-However, ahead of Black Friday and Cyber Monday, you should be aware that at $249 (about £180, AU$320), the Arctis Pro isn’t the cheapest headset – but it’s not a bad price for a set of high-end cans.
+However, you should be aware that at $249 (about £180, AU$320), the Arctis Pro isn’t the cheapest headset – but it’s not a bad price for one of the best PC gaming headsets around.
 It’s a price we’d be happy to pay for sound this beautiful.

 There’s only one word for the Arctis Pro + GameDAC’s design: elegance.
 While its biggest competitors seem to all be designing the most ambitious-looking, gamers’ headsets, it’s bringing it all back down to earth with a simple, minimalist and no fluff design.

 SteelSeries once again opts for a classy, matte look and an ergonomic design.
 Its steel headband boasts a gunmetal finish with a padded underside.
 The swiveling ear cups flaunt removable plates with a coat soft touch paint and athletics-inspired Airweave cushions.